Open source · MIT License

 SpecKit failures are non-fatal during upgrade.
 LazySpecKit always installs the latest prompts regardless.
 Your customizations are backed up and restored even on failure.

 What is Review & Refine?
-Isn't LazySpecKit just a SpecKit wrapper?
+How does LazySpecKit go beyond SpecKit?

-No — LazySpecKit adds a full post-implementation phase that SpecKit doesn't have.
-After implementation and validation, four independent AI agents (architecture, code quality, spec compliance, tests) review the code from different perspectives, automatically fix Critical and High issues, re-validate, and loop until clean.
-It's review and refinement, not just reporting.
+LazySpecKit adds a full post-implementation phase that SpecKit doesn't have.
+After implementation and validation, six independent AI agents (architecture, code quality, security, performance, spec compliance, tests) review the code from different perspectives, automatically fix Critical and High issues, re-validate, and loop until clean.
+It's review and refinement, not reporting.

 Can I disable the Review & Refine phase?